clojure-emacs/clojure-ts-mode/README.md

 ## Caveats

-As the TreeSitter Emacs APIs are new and keep evolving there are some differences in the behavior of `clojure-ts-mode` on different Emacs versions.
+As the Tree-sitter Emacs APIs are new and keep evolving there are some differences in the behavior of `clojure-ts-mode` on different Emacs versions.
 Here are some notable examples:

 - On Emacs 29 the parent mode is `prog-mode`, but on Emacs 30+ it's both `prog-mode` and `clojure-mode` (this is very helpful when dealing with `derived-mode-p` checks)
 - Navigation by sexp/lists might work differently on Emacs versions lower than 31.
-Starting with version 31, Emacs uses TreeSitter 'things' settings, if available, to rebind some commands.
+Starting with version 31, Emacs uses Tree-sitter 'things' settings, if available, to rebind some commands.
 - The indentation of list elements with metadata is inconsistent with other collections.
 This inconsistency stems from the grammar's interpretation of